HyShai/lastpass-pythonista/README.md

 ```
 Credits
 =======

-Credit for the reverse engineered LastPass API goes to [konomae][] who did 99.9% of the work on coding the Python version.
+Credit for the vast majority of the reverse engineered LastPass API goes to [Dmitry Yakimenko][]

+Credit for the Python version of the API goes to [konomae][]

 Credit for the adaption of PBKDF to use pbkdf2 instead of simple-pbkdf2 goes to [Ole Moritz][] (and without whom we wouldn't have the awesome Pythonista ;) )